-12 Travel Secrets in Geneva, Switzerland
+12 Secrets & Things to do in Geneva, Switzerland

 Geneva is one of those cities in Europe that absolutely blew my mind.
 These are my carefully selected 12 hidden secrets & best places to visit in Geneva and includes gems like Bains des Paquis, CERN, Chez Ma Cousine and tips for the Geneva Festivals.

 - Why: Most international city in Switzerland